You have no alerts.

 He Yu smiled at me.
 Then, he grabbed my arm and pointed into the distance, gesturing for me to look behind him.
 I followed his finger, and my jaw nearly hit the floor.

 I had actually followed He Yu quite a long way.
 We had reached the end of the moat.
 Before me was a massive pit that had been dug out by hand.
-The original stone bank of the moat had been completely smashed away.
-The ground at the end was extremely muddy, and three rusted water pumps sat by the edge of the pit.
-They were covered in corrosion, clearly having been abandoned for a long time.
+The original bank of the moat had been completely smashed away.
+The ground at the far end was extremely muddy, and three rusted water pumps sat by the edge of the pit.
+They were caked in rust, clearly having been abandoned for a long time.

-Finding modern tools in a place like this was rare, but as I was thinking, He Yu suddenly snapped.
-He flung my hand away and leaped directly into the mud of the great pit.
+Finding modern tools in a place like this was rare, but while I was still trying to make sense of it, He Yu suddenly broke out.
+He flung my hand off and leaped straight down into the muddy pit.

 “What are you doing!”
-I was startled by his move.
-Fearing something would happen to him, I quickly followed, jumping down with my flashlight.
+I was shocked by his move.
+Fearing he would get hurt, I quickly jumped down after him, flashlight in hand.

-The mud in the pit offered no solid footing.
-As soon as He Yu landed, he began crouching down, using the shovel head to dig frantically into the earth, letting out bursts of laughter every now and then.
-I struggled through the muck to reach his side and try to stop him, but he shoved me away with surprising force.
+The mud in the pit offered little footing.
+The moment He Yu landed down there, he bent over with his rear in the air, using the shovel head to dig frantically into the ground, letting out bursts of laughter every now and then.
+Stumbling through the deep muck, I reached his side to stop him, but he shoved me away with surprising force.

 “Taisui[1]!
 The Taisui is down there!
 Dig!
 Dig faster!”
 He Yu kept muttering.